-Step 2: In support of objective 1: A mechanism is in place to establish corporate objectives embedded within the authority Examples of assurance: Walsall evidence: 1.
-Code of corporate governance established This is not mandatory, but best practice.
+Step 3: In support of objective 1: Efform embedded within the authority ective corporate governance arrangements are Examples of assurance Walsall evidence: Code of corporate governance established This is not mandatory, but best practice.
 Walsall has adopted a Local Code Governance which was presented to Audit Committee for consideration and approved in April 2008.
 This was then approved by Standards Committee in June and by full Council in July.
-Walsall also has a comprehensive internal control framework, which covers corporate governance issues, as highlighted by the CIA annual report, the CA 2008 and UoR auditors judgement 2008.
+Walsall also has a comprehensive internal control framework, which covers corporate governance issues.
 2. Review and monitoring arrangements in place There are clear arrangements for continuously monitoring compliance with the internal control framework e.g. reports on compliance are submitted to the audit committee, internal and external audit also monitor compliance via their work plans, assurance statements from directors, financial monitoring and performance reports.
 Effectiveness review of internal control and internal audit in place.
 Internal/external audit reports on adequacy of internal control arrangements.
-External audit reports on adequacy of financial governance.
-Annual audit and inspection letter and UoR score.
-CA 2008 3.
+External audit reports on adequacy of financial and vfm arrangements.
+Annual audit and inspection letter and UoR score in 2009 2010 UoR judgement acknowledges adequate governance arrangements 3.
 Committee charged with governance responsibilities Audit committee terms of reference and roles and responsibilities set out in Constitution Terms of reference are comprehensive and cover all appropriate aspects of corporate governance and approved by Council.
 Minutes from audit committee.
-4. Governance training provided to key officers and all members Induction courses for key new officers and all new members.
+Governance training provided to key officers and all members Induction courses for key new officers and all new members.
 Briefings/training on standards/ethics Member development steering group, member development strategy and individual plans in place Ongoing awareness training is provided as appropriate to key staff and members.
 5. Staff, public and other stakeholder awareness of corporate governance The annual governance statement is published and is accessible to all staff, the public and other stakeholders via CMIS.
 All staff receive code of conduct and copy of HR policies and financial procedures.
-Whistleblowing policy (re-publicised in 2007/08) All managers received training on absence management, HR legislation, DDA requirements Once approved by Council, Local Code of Governance awareness sessions to be established.
+Whistleblowing policy (re-publicised in 2009/10) All managers received training on absence management, HR legislation, DDA requirements once approved by Council, Local Code of Governance awareness sessions to be established.
 Constitution widely available.
 Finance and contract rules widely publicised.
 Revisions of HR policies go through TU consultation prior to implementation